ohata-toast/Network-VPC/en/overview.md

 Refers to a subnetwork, which is a subdivided IP address range within the IP network.<br>https://en.wikipedia.org/wiki/Subnetwork

-#### Internet Gateway

-Generally known as a gateway, it refers to a pathway of a network configured by a subnet to the outside.<br>https://en.wikipedia.org/wiki/Gateway_(telecommunications)#Internet_gateway

 #### Routing Table

 A table describing a transfer path defined by CIDR notation.
 By using destination addresses, you can specify the devices which the traffic is forwarded to or bypass.<br>https://en.wikipedia.org/wiki/Routing_table